codepath/android_guides/Communicating-with-an-Event-Bus.md

 One additional benefit of using these pub/sub frameworks is that they help facilitate passing Java objects between Activities, Fragments, or Services.
 You don't need to spend time serializing and deserializing data, which can often creates the tight bindings between these components.
 It also helps enforce more type-safety across complex Java objects.

 There are many different libraries which attempt to enable the event bus model, including [EventBus](https://github.com/greenrobot/EventBus), [RxJava](https://github.com/ReactiveX/RxJava), and [Otto](https://github.com/square/otto).
-Otto is by far the easiest to start using immediately.
-EventBus has a few more advanced features than in Otto described in this [comparison chart](http://timnew.me/blog/2014/09/14/otto-and-android-annotations-compatibility-issue-analysis/), and RxJava enables a way to declare [sequences of actions](http://www.infoq.com/news/2014/11/android-rxjava-at-soundcloud) to be taken in response to certain events.
+Otto has been deprecated in favor of RxJava/RxAndroid approaches.
+EventBus has a few more advanced features than in Otto described in this [comparison chart](https://github.com/greenrobot/EventBus/blob/master/COMPARISON.md) and recently has become the more recommended Java library.

 ### Considerations